 The physical effects of screen time

 Obesity.
 Sitting in front of a television or computer is a “sedentary behavior,” the American Medical Association says, which means it doesn’t burn much energy.
 Considering tweens in the U.S. stare at screens for more than four hours a day and teens up to seven hours, according to Common Sense Media, that’s a lot of sitting.
-In fact, fewer than four in 10 children meet both the physical activity recommendations and the screen time recommendations from the American Academy of Pediatrics (AAP).
+In fact, fewer than four in 10 children meet both the physical activity recommendations and the screen time recommendations from the AAP.

 Tweens in the U.S. spend at least four hours a day in front of a screen, even though the American Academy of Pediatrics recommends only an hour or two of screen time a day.
 (Photo: Brocreative/Shutterstock)

 Sleep loss.
 Screens and that lack of physical activity affect their sleep, too.
-A 2014 study showed a connection between “excessive screen time and shorter sleep durations [which] are predictive of behavioral and social problems, poorer academic performance, and health conditions such as obesity.”
+A study in JAMA Pediatrics showed a connection between “excessive screen time and shorter sleep durations [which] are predictive of behavioral and social problems, poorer academic performance, and health conditions such as obesity.”

 Headaches.
-A 2016 study published in the Journal of Neurology and Psychology showed that complaints of headaches were higher in people who used their phone a lot than people with low phone usage.
-And headaches were longer and more frequent in heavy phone users, too.
+A study published in the Journal of Neurology and Psychology showed that complaints of headaches were higher in people who used their phones a lot than in people with low phone usage.
+Headaches were longer and more frequent in heavy phone users, too.

 The mental effects of screen time